A Brief History of The White T-Shirt

 As per Ape’s Ten Commandments of Menswear – simple wins.
-And it doesn’t get more simple or versatile than the white t-shirt.
-Originally deemed underwear as part of an all-in-one undergarment, the white t-shirt separated itself at the end of the nineteenth century when two-piece underwear became popular.
+And it doesn’t get more simple or versatile than the white T-shirt.
+Originally deemed underwear as part of an all-in-one undergarment, the white tee separated itself at the end of the nineteenth century when two-piece underwear became popular amongst men of the era.
 Nevertheless, it was around the time of World War I in 1913 when the white t-shirt truly came into its own.
 Issued as an undergarment for British and American naval personnel, it kept sailors’ arms free for deck work aboard their ships – and was worn alone to avoid soiling their uniforms.
 In the Navy it became known as a “Gob Shirt”.

-The next major breakthroughs for the white t-shirt breezed in during the early twentieth century.
-With British brand Sunspel (Thomas A. Hill and Co. back then) introducing the white t-shirt as a lightweight cotton essential for warmer climates.
-Meanwhile across the Atlantic Ocean, Fruit of the Loom and Hanes were manufacturing their own versions of the white t-shirt.
-All still as underwear mind.
-The white t-shirt was also being used as an undergarment that would absorb sweat and prevent shoulder pads of American football players from causing chafing.
+The major breakthrough for the white T-shirt came during the early twentieth century when British brand Sunspel (Thomas A. Hill and Co. back then) introduced the garment as a lightweight cotton essential for warmer climates.
+At the same time, across the Atlantic Ocean, Fruit of the Loom and Hanes were manufacturing their own versions.
+Both were still considered underwear mind.
+The white t-shirt was also being used as an undergarment that would absorb sweat and prevent the shoulder pads of American football players chafing.

 A Vintage 1959 Hanes Advert